Certified Data Centre Specialist CDCS

 By the end of this program, participants will be able to:

-Targeted Audience:
+Target Audience:

-• Data centre engineers and infrastructure specialists.
+• Data centre engineers and specialists.

-• IT facilities managers and operations supervisors.
+• IT infrastructure and operations professionals.

 Program Outline: